InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/test-foundry.md

 As the smart contract we are testing is minimal, so are the test cases that it needs.

 Before testing, we need to deploy the smart contract.
-This happens in the `before` block.
+This happens in the `setUp` block.
 This is because smart contracts cannot execute in isolation, they must be within the EVM to execute.
 In Foundry, by default, the tests will execute in an emulated in-memory EVM instance, which is transient, so the deployment is perfunctory.